Pritam4353/myntra-project/README.md

 # myntra-project
-i made a clone of myntra
+I made a clone of myntra